darshkpatel/Healthcare-as-a-service/README.md

 # Health Care as a Service for HelloWorld 2.0 Hackathon

+## Description
+Provides an intuitive interface for doctors to monitor paitent vitals, chat with the paitent and prescribe medicines.
+Paitent can view prescribed medicines and chat with the doctor.
+Medical prescriptions stored on a redamentary implementation of blockchain, so that prescriptions can be verified by pharmacists or insurance personell.

+## Key Features Implemented
+* Blockchain Verifiable Prescriptions
+* CRUD operations for medicines
+* Endpoint for Alexa Skill
+* Peer to Peer Chat

-## Technologies Used
+## Tech Stack
 * Python Flask
 * MongoDB
 * Docker
 * Bootstrap
 * SocketIO

-## Description

-Stores Medical Data on blockchain , which can be verified by Insurance companies , etc.
-Live Peer to Peer chat using SocketIO and also a alexa skill to remind taking medicines.

-## Dependencies
+#### Dependencies
 This requires the packages ```docker``` and ```docker-compose```

+#### Get it Running
 To start the webserver, execute: ```sudo docker-compose build && sudo docker-compose up```